eda-ricercatore/gulyas-scripts/notes/python.md

 + *itertools*
 	Enables a set/chain of functions to be performed on each element in a collection \cite[Chapter 2, pp. 38]{Alchin2010}.
+	- The *zip()* function enables multiple iterables to be combined together \cite[Chapter 2, pp. 38]{Alchin2010};
+		an iterable is a collection "object" that can generate an iterator to iterate over each element in the collection \cite[Chapter 5, pp. 155]{Alchin2010}.

+####	Built-in Collections

++ lists
++ tuples
++ sets
+	- Disallow duplicates
+	- The standard constructor accepts the following as inputs:
+		* sequences
+		* lists
+		* tuples
+		* dictionary keys
+		* custom iterable objects

++ dictionaries